ncoelle/loracle-maven-plugin/README.md

 LOracle looks at the license block of each pom.
 Using the name and the url it tries to map it to a standard SPDX open software license.
-If that fails it looks in a list o known artifacts.
+If that fails it looks in a list of known artifacts.

-As there a generally accepted standards the content of these tags varies wildly.
+As there a no generally accepted standards the content of these tags varies wildly.
 IANAL uses some regex to interpret them.

 ## License Standards